jruwaard/aph_ema_handbook/docs/mood.md

 that positive and negative affect are mutually exclusive, the PA/NA affect model assumes that these mood states can occur simultaneously.
-Watson and Clark [@Watson1997] for example, showed a moderate correlation between the two constructs (.32).
+Watson and Clark [@Watson1997] for example, showed a moderate correlation between the two constructs (r = .32).
 In order to measure Positive and Negative Affect, a designated Positive and Negative Affect Schedule was developed by Watson, Clark and Tellegen [@Watson1988].
-Respondents are asked to indicate "to what extent you feel this way right now" on 20 affect items.
+Respondents are asked to indicate *"to what extent you feel this way right now"* on 20 affect items.
 The scale uses a 5-point Likert-scale, ranging from 1 (very slightly or not at all) to 5 (very) [@Watson1999].
 Items include: